iip-ecosphere/platform/platform/support/support.aas.basyx/README.md

 May be, future versions need to switch to lazy loading of deployed AAS instances (supported now by submodel elements collection, but no submodel or AAS).

+Please note that in more recent versions of BaSyx, the protocol schema of the AAS registry and the AAS server are assumed to be the same, e.g., http/http or https/https.

 **Missing**
 - Various AAS concepts (incremental addition as needed by the platform)
 - Authentication/RBAC